 2. How do I request editorial support?

-CON faculty may request editorial support by sending an e-mail to Victoria Evans and attaching the appropriate documents, which should be in final or near final form.
+CON faculty may request editorial support by sending an e-mail to Dr. Michael Weaver and attaching the appropriate documents, which should be in final or near final form.
 The form is sent to the editor, who should respond to the request via e-mail within one working day.

 3. What is your definition of a final document?